 Isis initially hides the child, Horus, from Seth, and she does this by hiding him in the papyrus marshes.
 She serves as Horus’s protector and advocate throughout his childhood—complementing her earlier role as the loving wife and erotic lover of Osiris by playing the role of the loving mother and protector of the child, Horus.
 In this part of the story, Horus is called “Har-pi-kruti,” or “Horus the child.”
 He is entirely dependent on his mother, Isis—for her powerful magic as well as her powerful wits.
 He is often depicted in this part of the story as a child sitting on the lap of Isis.

 Once Horus is grown up, he is Haroeris, or “Horus the Elder.”
 Now grown, he is ready to approach the assembly of gods under the authority of Rē and to ask for his legitimate right of succession.
 He wants to assume the throne of his father, Osiris, as king and have Seth deposed as a usurper.

 The Contest for the Kingship of Earth

-The contest between Horus and his uncle Seth takes on different forms, and these different forms appear in the various different sources of the story that come down to us.
-As the stories evolve and develop over time, we find the later versions of the stories of combat between Horus and Seth are increasingly detailed and increasingly complex.
+The contest between Horus and his uncle Seth takes on different forms, and these different forms appear in the various sources of the story that come down to us.
+As the stories evolve and develop over time, we find the later versions of the stories of combat between Horus and Seth are increasingly detailed and complex.

-A Clear Victory Is Won for Horus
+A Clear Victory is Won for Horus

 The upshot of all these contests is a series of clear victories for Horus and a series of clear losses and humiliations for Seth.
 Finally, the divine assembly agrees that Horus should have the authority to rule because Seth has shown himself incapable of ruling.